 Consumables do not count towards total base weight.

 Total Consumables Weight (Five Days of Food + One Liter of Water): 155.0 oz | 9.69 lb | 4.39 kg

 That’s it.
-You’ve now taken a peek at every single item on my ultralight backpacking gear list.
-I hope this post helps you in one way or another along your multi-day hiking endeavors.
+You’ve now taken a peek at every single item on my 2020 ultralight backpacking gear list.
+I hope this post helps you in one way or another on your multi-day hiking endeavors.